Scroll to content

 In English this week we have been writing our very own fantasy narrative based on our text, The Thames and the Tide Club.
 The children used some powerful vocabulary to help bring their stories alive and worked hard to include dialogue within their stories.
 I was very impressed!

-In maths we have been working with Fractions.
+In maths we have been working with fractions.
 We have been working on adding and subtracting fractions, including partitioning the whole.
-We then moved on to finding unit and no unit fractions of amounts where the children were also asked to prove/disprove given statements.
+We then moved on to finding unit and non-unit fractions of amounts where the children were also asked to prove/disprove given statements.
 Super effort Galaxy class!

 I hope you all have a lovely weekend.